In this post we help you Reduce the risk of of an awkward Christmas morning

 2. Make sure they have the time and resources to take care of a pet

 Pets can bring joy and companionship into their owners’ lives, but they also bring a large time commitment and substantial financial responsibility.
 According to the ASPCA, the average annual cost of a medium-sized dog, including health insurance, is $695.
 For cats, it’s $670.
 If you are unsure of whether or not your gift recipient has the means to take care of an animal, do not buy them one.
-Joe Wilkes of Cesar’s Way writes that you should consider the recipient’s living situation when thinking of buying them a pet.
+Make sure you consider the recipient’s living situation when thinking of buying them a pet.
 If they live in a tiny apartment, take that into consideration, and maybe get them a smaller dog.
 If they work extremely long hours, consider adopting an older dog who is okay with being left alone, or make sure they can afford to hire a dog walker.
 Emily Weiss of the ASPCA blog suggests giving the recipient a pet starter kit to help ease the transition, with food, toys, a leash, enrichment devices and collars.
 Doing this will help the new owner feel less overwhelmed and ensure the pet is brought into a home that’s prepared to welcome it.

 3. Get them a pet that’s right for them.